In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 - Dave was able to get us a place to stay near the start line prior to the race with a charity group.
 They had an entire house with food and drinks so we could wait inside for the 2+ hours prior to the start.
 I’ve stayed in the athlete village before and it’s not bad, but this time around, it was nice to be able to chill out in a house, with multiple bathrooms.

-Lessons for others – share your pro-tips on the race to help the next runner
+Lessons for others – share your pro-tips on the Boston Marathon to help the next runner

 - As best you can, don’t get too caught up in the hype early and stick to your race plan.
 Everyone always says not to go out too fast.
 It’s so easy to go out too fast!
 I’ve done it twice now!